QuarticCat/QuarticCat.github.io/content/posts/optimize-difftastic.en.md

 [`3612d08`](https://github.com/Wilfred/difftastic/pull/395/commits/3612d0844af5928416c2237e57a0c9ad000a0ceb),
 [`9e11a22`](https://github.com/Wilfred/difftastic/pull/395/commits/9e11a2213ff9168500389145f34a6784dea9e89b)

 In Dijkstra's Algorithm, once a vertex is extracted from the heap, its distance will not be relaxed anymore.
 A vertex might be pushed into the heap multiple times if it was relaxed multiple times and the heap is not capable of the decrease-key operation (see pairing heap and Fibonacci heap).
 We can mark a vertex as "visited" after it is popped and skip such vertices.
-You can also skip visited neighbors.
+We can also skip visited neighbors.

 Be aware that things can change if you're using the A* Algorithm.
 If you are doing a graph search rather than a tree search, which is just the case of difftastic, and your heuristic is admissible but not consistent, then visited vertices should be marked as "not visited" after being relaxed.
 Besides, the radix heap will be unavailable since it requires the extracted elements follow a monotonic sequence.